-I already shamelessly dubbed my cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that, now I have planned an adventure in Switzerland, I will dub it the ‘Tour de Suisse’.
+I already shamelessly dubbed my cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that when I planned an adventure in Switzerland, it was dubbed ‘Tour de Suisse’.

 In 2015, I already had a taste of what Switzerland has to offer, when I concluded my Giro d’Italia of that year with an entirely Swiss epilogue.

-My Tour de Suisse 2019 will start on August 3, probably with a prologue including the San Bernardino and the Splügenpass.
+My Tour de Suisse 2019 will start with a prologue including the San Bernardino and the Splügenpass.

 This will bring us to Silvaplana, where we will stay for a week in a nice apartment.